 Letters cover everything from love to war, finances to religion, child rearing to grave site planning.
 Letters offer wisdom and foolery, sincerity and pretense, affection and dislike.
 Letters offer connection between writer and reader.
 Letters are a unique window into the human experience.
-But letters, while not “dead”, are most definitely an endangered species.

 Do I hope for a resurgence of letter writing, and a staving off of the extinction of written correspondence?
 Maybe, just maybe — if I can make a solid enough case that letter writing is one of our most beautiful and powerful means of connection, remembrance, and resilience.